 If you don’t know the answers to these questions but a few of them apply then you might want to talk to an agent.
 If you don’t have a local agent, fill out this quick form or click here for a list of auto insurance companies in your area.

-Coverages available on your insurance policy
+What are the available coverages on your insurance policy?

 Learning about specific coverages of your policy can be of help when determining which coverages you need at the best deductibles and correct limits.
 The terms used in a policy can be confusing and even agents have difficulty translating policy wording.
 Below you’ll find typical coverage types offered by insurance companies.

 Uninsured/Underinsured Motorist (UM/UIM) – This coverage protects you and your vehicle’s occupants when the “other guys” do not carry enough liability coverage.
 Covered losses include hospital bills for your injuries as well as your vehicle’s damage.

 Because many people have only the minimum liability required by law, their liability coverage can quickly be exhausted.
 So UM/UIM coverage is important protection for you and your family.
 Most of the time the UM/UIM limits are similar to your liability insurance amounts.

 Comprehensive insurance – Comprehensive insurance will pay to fix damage caused by mother nature, theft, vandalism and other events.
 You first have to pay a deductible then your comprehensive coverage will pay.

 Comprehensive coverage pays for things such as hail damage, damage from a tornado or hurricane and hitting a deer.
 The maximum payout a insurance company will pay at claim time is the market value of your vehicle, so if your deductible is as high as the vehicle’s value consider removing comprehensive coverage.

 Coverage for liability – This can cover damage that occurs to a person or their property in an accident.
 This insurance protects YOU from claims by other people, and does not provide coverage for your own vehicle damage or injuries.